AlexandruDodita/AzureVoxel/documentation_guide.md

 This file likely contains the GLSL code for the fragment shader (also known as a pixel shader).
 Fragment shaders are responsible for determining the final color of each pixel on the screen.
 This typically involves texture sampling, lighting calculations, and other effects.
 *(Note: Content not read, this is a general description)*

 ---

-### `shaders/vortex.glsl` in `shaders/`
-This file is present in the shaders directory but was noted to be empty (0 bytes).
-It might be a placeholder for a future shader or an unused remnant.
-*(Note: File is empty)*

----

-### `res/textures/grass_block.png` in `res/textures/`
+### `external/stb_image.h` in `external/`
-This is an image file for a grass block texture.
-It can be programmatically generated by `create_texture.py`.
-(Note: As of the latest changes, the primary block texture loaded by default is `spritesheet.png`.
-This file might be unused or used for other purposes if `create_texture.py` is run manually.)
-*(Note: This is an image file, content not displayed as text)*
+This is a single-file public domain image loading library for C/C++.
+It's used in this project (specifically in `src/texture.cpp`) to load image files (like PNGs for textures) from disk into memory so they can be processed and uploaded to the GPU as OpenGL textures.
+*(Note: Third-party library header, content not detailed here but widely available)*

-### `res/textures/spritesheet.png` in `res/textures/`
+### `res/textures/Spritesheet.PNG` in `res/textures/`
 This is the primary spritesheet image file intended for block textures.
 It is loaded by default in `Chunk::generateTerrain`.
 If this file is a texture atlas, all block faces will currently map the entire atlas.
 Specific sub-texture selection would require UV coordinate adjustments.
-If blocks appear white or untextured, ensure this file exists at `res/textures/spritesheet.png` (accessible from the build directory as `build/res/textures/spritesheet.png`), that it is a valid image file, and check the console output for any texture loading error messages.
+If blocks appear white or untextured, ensure this file exists at `res/textures/Spritesheet.PNG` (accessible from the build directory as `build/res/textures/Spritesheet.PNG`), that it is a valid image file, and check the console output for any texture loading error messages.
 *(Note: This is an image file, content not displayed as text)*

----
-### `external/stb_image.h` in `external/`
-This is a single-file public domain image loading library for C/C++.
-It's used in this project (specifically in `src/texture.cpp`) to load image files (like PNGs for textures) from disk into memory so they can be processed and uploaded to the GPU as OpenGL textures.
-*(Note: Third-party library header, content not detailed here but widely available)*